 - Classification: The outcome of classification is discrete data.
 To put it more simply, we will categorize data based on particular characteristics.
 Differentiating between apples and oranges, for example, is based on their shapes, colors, textures, and other characteristics.
 Color and texture are features in this sample form, and the output is "Apple" or "Orange," which are Classes.
 The process is termed Classification since the output is known as classes.

 - Regression: The output of regression is continuous data.
 We anticipate the trends of training data using this strategy, which is based on characteristics.
 The output is numeric, a real number, but it does not belong to any particular category or class.
 Predicting property prices, for example, is based on characteristics such as the size of the house, its location, and the number of stores, among others.

 A model in which the learning process is conducted without the presence of a supervisor is known as unsupervised learning.
 The model only accepts input for training, and only the inputs are used to generate the output.
 Clustering is the most common type of unsupervised learning, in which we group similar items to uncover patterns in unlabeled datasets.

 Reinforcement Learning refers to models that learn to make decisions based on incentives or penalties, intending to maximize rewards by providing the right answers.
 Reinforcement learning is a method of learning in which a robot learns by executing tasks and receiving feedback.
 It is extensively employed in gaming algorithms and robotics.

 In this article, we discussed SkLearn and its types of Regression Models.
 There is a lot more to learn and understand apart from what is in this article.

-To dive deeper into Sklearn and the various Machine learning models, check out SimpliLearn's PGP Data Science Certification Bootcamp program.
-This program features Purdue faculty and IBM experts’ masterclasses, exclusive hackathons, and an intensive Q&A session by IBM and so much more.
+To dive deeper into Sklearn and the various Machine learning models, check out Simplilearn's Data Science Bootcamp.
+This program features Caltech faculty and IBM experts’ masterclasses, exclusive hackathons, and an intensive Q&A session by IBM and so much more.
 Explore now!